 Signs to look for include:

-If you believe your referral requires more immediate attention, please call Dr. Lisa Fowler, Vice President of Student Affairs, at 303.914.6388.
+If you believe your referral requires more immediate attention, please email Dr. Lisa Fowler, Vice President of Student Success via email at the link below.

 As the eyes and ears of our community it is everyone’s responsibility to take action and assist those individuals who show any type of behavior that could threaten their own safety or the well-being of the Red Rocks college community.
 We all play a vital role in ensuring the safety of our students, faculty, and staff.